Cheesy Dandelion Spirals: Serpentine Spring Magic

 Rosemary & Lavender Lemon Curd “Tassies”: Here Comes The Sun!

-Nothing says Imbolc better that the bright yellows of lemon, butter and egg yolks.
+Nothing says Imbolc better than the bright yellows of lemon, butter, and egg yolks.
 So what happens when you infuse a sweet, zesty, creamy, lemon curd with the aromatic herbs of the sun?
 Glorious food magic is what!
-Lemon Tassies are old-fashioned dessert tarts filled with easy to make citrusy curd.
-And while no one […]
+Lemon Tassies are old-fashioned dessert tarts filled with easy-to-make citrusy curd.
+And while no one is sure […]

 Read More